-After a Louisiana traffic accident, if you've been injured or your vehicle has been damaged, you may want to consider your options for getting compensation for your losses.
-In this article, we'll discuss a few Louisiana laws that could have a big impact on any car accident claim you decide to make.
+If you've been injured or your vehicle has been damaged in a Louisiana traffic accident, there are a few state laws that could have a big impact on any car accident claim you decide to make, including:

 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.